dd9jn/rfc4880bis/crypto-refresh.md

 100-110 | Private Use

 Following the revocation code is a string of octets that gives information about the Reason for Revocation in human-readable form (UTF-8).
-The string may be null, that is, of zero length.
+The string may be null (of zero length).
 The length of the subpacket is the length of the reason string plus one.
 An implementation SHOULD implement this subpacket, include it in all revocation signatures, and interpret revocations appropriately.
 There are important semantic differences between the reasons, and there are thus important reasons for revoking signatures.